 - (1) Whether the zoning proposal is in conformity with the policy and intent of the comprehensive plan; - The subject property is currently zoned PC-2, in conformance with the future land use map in the "2020-2040 Comprehensive Plan".
-Provided staff's recommendation that the parking and curb cut (see figure 5) be removed, the proposal generally meets the intent of the comprehensive plan. - (2) Whether the zoning proposal will permit a use that is suitable in view of the use and development of adjacent and nearby properties; - The applicant proposes retail, specifically furniture retail, which is a permitted use in the PC-2 zoning district and is compatible when compared with adjacent higher intensity land uses, including the Perimeter Mall, which has nearly 1.6 million square feet of restaurant/retail floor area; and the Ravinia complex, which contains a 500-room hotel and 1.6 million square feet of office space. - (3) Whether the property to be affected by the zoning proposal has a reasonable economic use as currently zoned; - The site currently has reasonable economic use as currently zoned, but the current zoning conditions are site plan specific and do not allow the applicants to proceed with their proposal. - (4) Whether the zoning proposal will adversely affect the existing use or usability of adjacent or nearby property; - The area surrounding the site consists of commercial and office uses with similar and higher intensities of development.
-From a land use perspective, it appears that the development will not adversely affect the use or usability of adjacent of nearby property. - (5) Whether there are other existing or changing conditions affecting the use and development of the property that provide supporting grounds for either approval or disapproval of the zoning proposal;
+The proposal generally meets the intent of the comprehensive plan. - (2) Whether the zoning proposal will permit a use that is suitable in view of the use and development of adjacent and nearby properties; - The applicant proposes retail, specifically furniture retail, which is a permitted use in the PC-2 zoning district and is compatible when compared with adjacent higher intensity land uses, including the Perimeter Mall, which has nearly 1.6 million square feet of restaurant/retail floor area; and the Ravinia complex, which contains a 500-room hotel and 1.6 million square feet of office space. - (3) Whether the property to be affected by the zoning proposal has a reasonable economic use as currently zoned; - The site currently has reasonable economic use as currently zoned, but the current zoning conditions are site plan specific and do not allow the applicants to proceed with their proposal.

-The Perimeter Center Overlay and Perimeter Center Districts were approved in May 2017.
+- (4) Whether the zoning proposal will adversely affect the existing use or usability of adjacent or nearby property; - The area surrounding the site consists of commercial and office uses with similar and higher intensities of development.
+From a land use perspective, it appears that the development will not adversely affect the use or usability of adjacent of nearby property. - (5) Whether there are other existing or changing conditions affecting the use and development of the property that provide supporting grounds for either approval or disapproval of the zoning proposal; - The Perimeter Center Districts were approved in May 2017.
 Since this time the area has seen an increase in new zoning and development approvals that have placed greater emphasis on urban design by pulling buildings closer to the street, concealing parking from view of the street, and improving street frontages.
-Based on the changing conditions, it appears that the applicant's request aligns with these trends, which provides supporting grounds for approval.

-- (6) Whether the zoning proposal will adversely affect historic buildings, sites, districts, or archaeological resources; and - The site is currently a vacant, undeveloped parcel, therefore, the zoning proposal should not adversely affect any historic buildings, sites, districts, or archaeological resources. - (7) Whether the zoning proposal will result in a use that will or could cause an excessive or burdensome use of existing streets, transportation facilities, utilities, or schools.

-The size of the proposed development is not large enough to trigger a traffic study, but it will add additional traffic to a congested area.
+Based on the changing conditions, it appears that the applicant's request aligns with these trends, which provides supporting grounds for approval. - (6) Whether the zoning proposal will adversely affect historic buildings, sites, districts, or archaeological resources; and - The site is currently a vacant, undeveloped parcel, therefore, the zoning proposal should not adversely affect any historic buildings, sites, districts, or archaeological resources. - (7) Whether the zoning proposal will result in a use that will or could cause an excessive or burdensome use of existing streets, transportation facilities, utilities, or schools. - The size of the proposed development is not large enough to trigger a traffic study, but it will add additional traffic to a congested area.
 However, the development is lesser in intensity than the previous mixed-use proposal and in that regard, is an improvement.
 This project does not include a residential component, so it will not have any impact on area schools.